-Dscuss is a free software for public discussion.
+Dscuss is a free software for public discussions.
 It builds an unstructured pure P2P topic-based publish-subscribe network.
-Currently it's in early development.
+The current version is 0.1.

 The idea of the project

 The purpose of Dscuss is quite similar to the Internet forums, but there is one fundamental difference -- social equality of all members involved (i.e no owners, no moderators, etc).
 See Classification for details.

 This leads to the following key features, which will be provided by Dscuss:

 - Decentralization.
 All the information will be stored on the users' machines.

 - Personal moderation.
 Every user will be able to manage her own copy of data and may share her management operations (edit message, remove message, ban user and so on) with others, who would like to accept them.

 Besides that, Dscuss is designed to provide the following features:

 - Flood resistance

 Dscuss is not intended to provide anonymity.
 However, this can probably be achieved using anonymizers like Tor